martinRenou/Odysis/README.md

 Acknowledgment
 --------------

-This work is based on SciviJS, a JavaScript library for fast 3-D mesh analysis
+This work is based on SciviJS, a JavaScript library for fast 3-D mesh analysis, see https://demo.logilab.fr/SciviJS/